 Liberty Mutual should be high on your list if you own a new car, as it’s one of the only companies on this list to offer new car replacement.
 It also takes this coverage a step further and offers better car replacement.
 If you have this coverage and your vehicle is totaled, Liberty Mutual will replace it with one that is a model year newer with 15,000 fewer miles on it.

 There are also endorsements designed to help you save money over the long term.
 The Deductible Fund option will lower your collision deductible by $100 every year you go without an accident up to a maximum of $500.
 There’s also a lifetime repair guarantee endorsement.
 If you get your vehicle repaired at one of Liberty Mutual’s approved repair facilities, the parts that were fixed are guaranteed for the life of your vehicle.
 Should they break again, you can bring your car back and you won’t pay a dime out of pocket for the repairs.

 Liberty Mutual fell a little behind the others in terms of claims handling.
 It only received a two out of five from J.D.
 Power with the most common complaints being the efficiency of the process and the fairness of the settlement.
 Consumer Reports also gave it low scores in these areas.
-This isn’t a guarantee that you’ll run into problems if you go with Liberty Mutual, but if you’re worried, you may feel more comfortable going with a company like GEICO or State Farm.
+This isn’t a guarantee that you’ll run into problems if you go with Liberty Mutual, but if you’re worried, you may feel more comfortable going with a company like State Farm.

 Maine is one of the safest states for owning a vehicle.

 According to a study by the National Association of Insurance Commissioners, Maine drivers spend less time on the road than most other states, and its traffic density is lower than most other New England states.
 This decreases the risk of accidents, which enables insurance companies to offer more affordable rates.